twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TAUTONAMEFORM** (version 3.1.2 until 6.5) – Automatically change the naming fields of a font.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Edit a naming field or include additional naming fields in the font (replaced with Properties in version 7.0 & above).
 * **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the OpenType layout tables.
-* **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Maps characters to glyph indexes.
-The menu item was called **Tools: TODO!
-AutoCmap...** (hidden) in version 3.0 until 5.6 and dropped after version 6.0.
+* **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5, **Tools: TODO!
+AutoCmap...** in version 3.0 until 5.6 as hidden menu item) – Maps characters to glyph indexes.
+The feature was dropped after version 6.0.
 This corresponds to the `cmap` table.
 * **TCODEEDITORFORM** (version 7.0 & above) – Opens up the OpenType Layout Feature Editor to view or edit the source code for OpenType features.
 * **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
 This corresponds to the `ulCodePageRange` fields to make the font work in some programs like Microsoft Office or Sublime Text.
-If the font has no code page ranges set (e.g. Noto Sans and its regional variants), then Windows will show the script selection as **Other**.
+If the fields are not set (e.g. Noto Sans and its regional variants), then Windows will show the script selection as **Other**.
 * **TCOLORFORM** (old versions) – It's not the standard Windows color selection dialog.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Views or modifies properties for composite glyph members.
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – This confirmation dialog will ask you what to do when replacing.